 If you’re an active web3 citizen, you likely use more than just Ethereum.

 Most wallets weren’t built for that.
-If you wanted to check transactions on different networks, you need to either switch between different networks or keep several tabs open in the browser.
+If you want to check transactions on different networks, you need to either switch between different networks or keep several tabs open in the browser.
 You then pore over Etherscan, Polygonscan, the versions for Optimism, etc.

-With Zerion you can see all your transactions on major EVM networks in one feed.
+With Zerion Wallet, you can see all your transactions on major EVM networks in one feed.
 And not just yours — you can explore the transaction history of any address on all major Layer 1 and Layer 2 networks on one page.

 In this post, we’ll explore what transaction history is, why it’s useful, and how to view the whole multichain transaction history in one feed with Zerion.